makrai/notes/dowty82-gramm-rel-in-montague.md

     * man + [be certain to be `*there` here]
     * `*there i`s a special "non-surfacing" abstract NP that is replaced with a
   * by Lauri Karttunen as the "ugly object" analysis.
 Here one
-    * treats _there_ syntactically as a NP like any other and assigns it a denot.
+    * treats _there_ syntactically as a NP like any other and assigns it a denot
     * denotation is an abstract and unique semantical object (the "U gly object")
     * A particularly clever version of an "ugly object" analysis is given by Sag